 This course is designed to enable students to learn the introductory techniques of collection, presentation, analysis and interpretation of data.
 Correlation methods, analysis of variance, dispersion, sampling, quality control, reliability, mathematical models and regression analysis are also studied.
 Students will become proficient in use of computer technology such as Excel.
-Prerequisites: MATH 0372 and MATH 0180 or TSI complete in STEM or non-STEM Mathematics or a satisfactory score on an Algebra placement test Course fee.
+Prerequisites: TSI complete in STEM or non-STEM Mathematics or a satisfactory score on an Algebra placement test Course fee.

-MATH 1350 - Fundamentals of Mathematics I
+MATH 1350 - Mathematics for Teachers I